Guide to choosing an access ramp

 access ramp rooftop access ramp

-Ultimately, the type of access ramp suitable depends on the specifics of your requirement; however, your answers to the questions presented in this article will assist you.
+It depends on the specific of your requirements.
+Your responses to the questions outlined in this article will offer valuable guidance.

-Is it a permanent or temporary access ramp?
+Do you need a permanent or temporary ramp?

 temporary marquee ramp hired ramp

-Depending on the requirement, the ramp might need to comply fully with Documents M and K of the Building Regulations.
+We offer ramp solutions for both permanent and temporary projects.
+Depending on specific needs, the ramp may be required to comply with the guidelines outlined in Documents M and K of the Building Regulations.

-A ramp for private use includes residential properties owned by homeowners, landlords, and local authorities.
+A ramp for private use includes residential properties owned by homeowners, landlords, or local authorities.

 school access ramp public access ramp

-We have both a Standard Ramp and Fully Compliant Ramp available.
-Both are constructed from galvanised steel components that are bolted together.
+We offer a Standard Ramp and a Fully Compliant Ramp constructed from bolted-together galvanised steel components.
+Different lengths, widths, and configurations are available.

-It’s important to choose a ramp material that can withstand impact from our ever-changing British weather conditions and, in the event of a fire, will not burn.
+It's essential to choose a ramp material that can withstand the impact of our ever-changing British weather conditions and, in the event of a fire, will not ignite.

-We never recommend wood as the material is very prone to rotting, splintering, and cracking.
-Plus, moss or fungi can quickly grow on the walkway surface, causing a slipping hazard.
-Wood will also burn when exposed to fire.
+We strongly advise against using wood, as it is highly prone to rotting, splintering, and cracking.
+Additionally, moss or fungi can quickly develop on the walkway surface, creating a slipping hazard.
+Wood is also combustible and will burn when exposed to fire.

-Galvanised steel is a highly recommended alternative, being a non-combustible material that will not burn and melt at temperatures typically encountered in building fires.
+A highly recommended alternative is galvanised steel, which is a fire-resistant material that does not typically burn and melt at temperatures often encountered in building fires.

-All Rapid Ramp Systems are ideal for outdoor use, being constructed from rustproof galvanised steel.
-Galvanising is a process where a protective coating of zinc is applied to prevent rusting and moss growth.
+All Rapid Ramp Systems are well-suited for outdoor use as they are constructed from rustproof galvanised steel.
+Galvanising involves applying a protective coating of zinc to prevent rusting and moss growth.

 You can either fill in the quick quote form or email [email protected] with the full project address, drawings, photos and contact details.